alphagov/gsp/adr/ADR005-ingress.md

 This is unfortunately a bit of an anti-pattern as:

-* Provisioning one load balancer per exposed service would be unnecasarily expensive.
+* Provisioning one load balancer per exposed service would be unnecessarily expensive.
 * Provisioning a load balancer takes time, which can result in significantly slower deployment times.
 * LoadBalancer types of Service require vendor specific extensions and have often have vendor specific configuration that is not portable